Propagated Error & Combining Measurements

 Step 5: Convert to Absolute Error

 We still need the actual force \(F\) to find \(\delta F\).
-Plug the values into the original formula:
+Substituting the values into the original formula:

 \[F_g = \frac{(6.674 \times 10^{-11})(5.972 \times 10^{24})(47)}{(6.371 \times 10^{6})^2} \approx 461 \; \text{N}\]